lim3944/Image-Watermarking/README.md

 # Image-Watermarking
-Watermarking letters into image using maximum length sequence with C++.<br>
+Watermarking message into image using maximum length sequence with C++.<br>
 It is based watermarked image g(x,y) = f(x,y) + a(x,y) * m(x,y)<br>
 where, f(x,y) is original, a(x,y) is defined by HVS, m(x,y) is message.<br>